cocos/cocos-docs/en/animation/index.md

 ![animation cover](index/main.gif)

 > **Note**: the **Animation** panel that comes with Cocos Creator is suitable for creating less complex animations that need to be linked with logic, such as UI animations.
-If you want to create complex effects, character animations, nested animations, etc., you can consider using Spine, DragonBones or skeletal animation editor for 3D models instead.
+If you want to create complex effects, character animations, nested animations, etc., consider using Spine, DragonBones or skeletal animation editor for 3D models instead.

 ## Content